Ovarian Reserve Testing

 FSH (follicle-stimulating hormone): releases from the brain and stimulates the ovary to recruit and mature an egg.
 High FSH levels can indicate to your physician that the hypothalamus and pituitary glands are working harder than normal due to a decrease in ovarian reserve (egg supply).
 FSH levels can vary from cycle to cycle, so if your physician finds your level to be lower than expected based on your age, he or she may recommend repeating the test in the following month.

 AMH (anti-Müllerian hormone): AMH is the most accurate predictor of a woman’s egg supply.
 This test can be more accurate than FSH because there is no fluctuation from month to month and the test is not dependent on a woman’s menstrual cycle, which means women can have the test at any point.
 AMH is secreted by the small antral follicles found in the ovaries at the start of the cycle.
-A higher AMH level would indicate a large amount of antral follicles and a strong ovarian reserve where as a lower value would lead your physician to believe there has been a decrease in the ovarian reserve.
+A higher AMH level would indicate a large number of antral follicles and a strong ovarian reserve whereas a lower value would lead your physician to believe there has been a decrease in the ovarian reserve.

 LH (luteinizing hormone): LH is produced in the pituitary glands.
 A surge of the LH hormone indicates ovulation is about to occur.
 The increased levels of LH provide final maturation to the egg within the follicle and set ovulation in motion by releasing a mature egg.